- Eligibility criteria

-Three COVID-19 vaccines have been approved for use by the Medicines and Healthcare products Regulatory Agency (MHRA), 2 of which are now available to priority groups in Haringey.
+Four COVID-19 vaccines have been approved for use in the UK by the Medicines and Healthcare products Regulatory Agency (MHRA).
+The Pfizer, Oxford/AstraZeneca and Moderna vaccines are currently being used in Haringey.

 The NHS is currently offering the vaccine to: